Small business marketing guide: ideas and strategies

 - Email marketing: newsletters and promotions for direct customer contact

-- Search engine marketing: search engine optimization (SEO) and paid ads to capture search traffic
+- Search engine marketing: SEO and paid ads to capture search traffic

 Test different channels to identify which ones generate the best results for your specific audience and business goals.